 - Mix all ingredients and store in a glass jar.

-To use as a mix, you can add ½ cup soy-free and MSG free beef bouillon powder and use as you would a packet of french onion soup pix (1/4 cup=1 package).
+Use approximately 1/4 cup per 2 cups of beef stock (or bone broth) to make french onion soup (add 3-4 onions that have been very thinly sliced and slowly caramelized for extra flavor.
+To use as a mix, you can add 1/2 cup soy-free and MSG free beef bouillon powder and use as you would a packet of french onion soup pix (1/4 cup=1 package).
 Excellent on roasts or for making french onion soup.
 I also use as the seasoning for the meat in Shepard/Cottage Pie.

 Ever used french onion soup mix?
 Ready to try a healthy version?